gomesjj/gomesjj.github.io/_posts/2016-11-17-USB-Ethernet-driver-for-ESXi-6.5.md

 I was quite surprised by the results obtained with the ASIX adapter on the DC53427HYEA NUC.
 It is obvious that the older generation NUC is impacting performance badly -- I assume this is related to either the CPU or the USB subsystem.

 The performance figures of the adapters on the NUC5i5MYHE NUC look pretty good though, for both the ASIX and Realtek adapters.
 Plenty of choices there, and I would expect that would be the same on newer generation NUCs.
-Both the ASIX and Realtek adapters are also available from StarTech, ANKER and Belkin are also available with USB-C interfaces.
+Both the ASIX and Realtek adapters are also available from StarTech, ANKER and Belkin with USB-C interfaces.

 ## Tested devices